 Other muscles also are at work during the process of breathing.
 When these muscles are working most efficiently, more air is pulled into lower lobes of the lung.

-Role of the Heart and Circulatory system
+How the Heart and Circulatory System Help You Breathe

 There are two types of blood vessels: Veins carry blood toward the heart, and arteries carry it away from the heart.
 Arteries bring blood that contains oxygen (oxygenated) to the tissues of the body and veins carry blood that is void of oxygen (deoxygenated) and contains carbon dioxide back to the heart.